filakhtov/gentoo-use-docs/media-video/mpv.md

 Pass the `--enable-rubberband` option to the waf build script.
 Build and install the `rubberband` filter that uses the Rubber Band audio time-stretching and pitch shifting library to allow to dynamically change tempo and pitch of an audio stream.

 This flag should normally be disabled, unless there is an explicit need to apply this filter.

-### samba
-Pass the `--enable-libsmbclient` option to the waf build script.
-Use the `libsmbclient` library to access media located on Windows (and Samba) network shares over the SMB (Server Message Block) protocol, e.g. on NAS (Network-Attached Storage) devices, network routers with external HDD support, etc.

-This flag should be enabled if there is a need to access network shares.

 ### sdl
 Pass the `--enable-sdl2` option to the waf build script.
 Provide an ability to render video frames and audio output using the SDL2 (Simple DirectMedia Layer, version 2) library, that works on systems with and without hardware acceleration.